feature-image

 ADVERTISEMENT

 Moreover, Silver has confirmed changes are in the works to remedy contractual handlings in the NBA with regard to trade demands.
-It will be interesting to see if this keeps Kevin Durant in Brooklyn or not.
+It will be interesting to see if this keeps Kevin Durant in Brooklyn or not.?

 Where do you think Kevin Durant will be playing next season?
 Tell us your thoughts in the comments below.

-Written by:
+Written by

 Shrey Gupta

 Shrey Gupta is an NBA writer for EssentiallySports.
-He is currently a 3rd year undergraduate student at Krea University in Andhra Pradesh earning his degree in Economics, while writing for ES and gaining his first experience in the field of sports writing and sports journalism.
-Shrey is an avid basketball fan and his favorite players are Stephen Curry and D'Angelo Russell.
+He is currently a third year undergraduate student at Krea University in Andhra Pradesh earning his degree in Economics, while also creating content for ES and gaining his first experience in the field of sports journalism and writing.
+An avid basketball fan, his current favorites are Stephen Curry and D'Angelo Russell.
+Shrey's hobbies include a love for music and playing the guitar.
+He is also a published author and poet, having published a book called Sixteen: The Fall and the Rise.

-Edited by:
+Edited by

 Veer Badani